Northern Spain and Basque Country private tours, specialised in:

 My name is Irene López Martínez and I am the founder and proprietor of Northern Spain Gastronomy (NSG).

 My philosophy drives my approach in every aspect of what I do, and within the experiences we offer.
 As well as delivering my philosophy through NSG experiences, I also practice the art of self-sufficiency at NSG HQ, so I know my Padrón peppers from my piquillo peppers.

-A trained chef and wine expert, our day tours are mostly delivered by me, as are all the wine and food experiences at NSG HQ.
+I studied Business and Management but my passion has taken my professional journey to the gastronomical world.
+Now I´m a trained chef and wine expert (WSET3 and certified sommelier), our day tours are mostly delivered by me, as are all the wine and food experiences at NSG HQ.
 I am supported by a small like-minded team who all share the same philosophies about landscape, food and wine, and have excellent knowledge of the area.